Day Two: Llegada: Arrival

 Arrival, I learned that first evening, is a threshold.
 It marks the movement from one way of being into another.
 Thresholds resist rushing.
 When crossed too quickly, they close before anything has time to change.

-You do not need to travel to Loreto to practise arrival.
+You can practise arriving anywhere.
 It can happen in a parked car before going inside.
 In a quiet kitchen after everyone has gone to bed.
 In the first moments of waking, before you reach for your phone.
 These small arrivals matter.
-Research suggests that even brief periods of self-selected solitude can lead to relaxation and reduced stress (Nguyen et al., 2018).
+Research suggests that even brief periods of self-selected solitude can foster relaxation and reduce stress (Nguyen et al., 2018).

 Wherever you are reading these words, I offer this as an invitation.
 Let yourself arrive here.
 Notice the surface beneath you.
 Notice your breath.
 Let the moment widen without needing it to mean something yet.

-Arrival does not promise transformation.
+Arrival offers orientation before transformation.
 It offers orientation.
 The chance to acknowledge where you are, physically, emotionally, internally, before asking yourself to be anywhere else.

 Llegada.
 Arrival.
 The doorway through which everything else enters.